[North Central]

 Wewoka

-running down here in Wetumka up Wewoka Creek.
-Nice fish reported some
+Still running down here in Wetumka up Wewoka Creek.
+Nice fish reported

-in the 3lb class !!!!!!!
-The fish are still full off eggs and males full of
+some in the 3lb class !!!!!!!
+The fish are still full off eggs and males

 Verdigris River: April 18th above